functionland/react-native-fula/README.md

 Please note the following might not be done in order:

 - [x] Initial version with all functions included
-- [ ] Add deterministically WNFS tree encryption key generation from an input
+- [ ] Add WNFS tree encryption key generation from an input (deterministically)
 - [ ] Improve ls, read, and write functions to use a stream
 - [ ] Connect to Blockchain codes using APIs
 - [ ] Connect to backend